Information on this site may change frequently and without notice. Please check back often.

 - Wright State will coordinate responses to positive cases with the local Public Health Department, which may direct or affect scope of services.

-We currently plan for all on-campus housing communities to be open for Fall Semester 2020 (with reduced occupancy) for students who want to live in one of Wright State’s residence halls or on-campus apartments.
+On-campus housing communities are open for Fall Semester 2020 (with reduced occupancy) for students to live in one of Wright State’s residence halls or on-campus apartments.

 Housing and dining rates have remained unchanged.
 Due to the apartment rates remaining unchanged from last year and free upgrades to single rooms in the residence halls (a $700 per semester upgrade), all housing residents will enjoy an excellent value for the same price.
 The university elected to keep meal plan rates the same as last year, even though there have been price increases for food, as well as added costs incurred to implement safety protocol precautions.
 As much as possible, the university is committed to absorbing these additional expenses and not passing those onto the students through additional fees.

 - There is space available in each residence hall and apartment community.
-Residents will be assigned housing according to the date of their application.
+Residents have been assigned housing according to the date of their application.

-- Each resident will have a single bedroom, to enhance personal safety, in both residence halls and apartments.
+- Each resident has a single bedroom, to enhance personal safety, in both residence halls and apartments.
 An effort will be made to assign roommate requests as suitemates or neighbors.

-- Rates for all communities will remain unchanged. (e.g., students requesting a double room, but assigned by themselves, will still be charged a double rate.)
+- Rates for all communities remains unchanged. (e.g., students requesting a double room, but assigned by themselves, will still be charged a double rate.)